SandstromPL/dApp-BlockBase/README.md

 # 💸 Split Expense DApp - BlockBase

-This is a mini decentralized app (DApp) project developed as part of a 7-day Blockchain Development Program conducted by an IIT Guwahati club.
+This is a mini decentralized app (DApp) project developed as part of a 7-day Blockchain Development Program conducted by Finance and Economics Club , IIT Guwahati.
 The original codebase was provided, and we were required to add a few additional features.

 ---